shunpochang/examples/README.md

 ## Tutorial on using Django with React
-### We will use Django to serve data through REST api.
-While using webpack-loader to bundle and expose React scripts.
+#### We used Django to serve data through REST api, while using webpack-loader to bundle and expose React scripts.
-#### *simple-demo: Basic tutorial of serving the initial server using Django and React.
+*simple-demo: Basic tutorial of serving the initial server using Django and React.
-#### *comment-demo: Tutorial covering linking Django data model to respond to server requests from React front-end with commenting.
+*comment-demo: Tutorial covering linking Django data model to respond to server requests from React front-end with commenting.

 ###### Some basic set-up to run each tutorial after git cloning.